nataliafajardochaves/nataliafajardochaves/README.md

 # Hi, I'm Natalia 👋

 I'm a data analyst with experience in operations paired with consulting across various industries.
+My experience covers:

 👩🏻‍💻 Data manipulation and analysis with Python, R and SQL.
 📊 Data visualization and storytelling using Tableau, Power BI, and Looker Studio.